graphql/graphql-spec/spec/Section 6 -- Execution.md

 At each argument position in an operation may be a literal {Value}, or a {Variable} to be provided at runtime.

-CoerceArgumentValues(objectType, field, variableValues):
+CoerceFieldArgumentValues(objectType, field, variableValues):

-- Let {coercedValues} be an empty unordered Map.
 - Let {argumentValues} be the argument values provided in {field}.
 - Let {fieldName} be the name of {field}.
 - Let {argumentDefinitions} be the arguments defined by {objectType} for the field named {fieldName}.
+- Return {CoerceArgumentValues(argumentDefinitions, argumentValues,
+  variableValues)}

+CoerceArgumentValues(argumentDefinitions, argumentValues, variableValues):

 - For each {argumentDefinition} in {argumentDefinitions}:
   - Let {argumentName} be the name of {argumentDefinition}.
   - Let {argumentType} be the expected type of {argumentDefinition}.